Bergensk: Gender

-Bergensk is one of two dialects in Norway with only two grammatical genders, the other being the dialect spoken in Lyngen.
+Bergensk is one of two dialects in Norway with only two grammatical genders, the other being the dialect spoken in Lyngen Municipality.
 All others have three (excepting sociolects in other Norwegian urban areas).
 The feminine gender disappeared in the 16th century.
-One theory is that this was partly fueled by an influence from Danish, which became the written language and already had abolished the distinction between masculine and feminine forms, and as a simplification to ease communication between Norwegians and Germans or between people from Bergen and other parts of Norway.
+One theory is that this was partly fueled by an influence from Danish, which became the written language and already had eliminated the distinction between masculine and feminine forms, and as a simplification to ease communication between Norwegians and Germans or between people from Bergen and other parts of Norway.

 The Old Norse -n ending was retained in the Bergen (Old Norse hon > hon), but lost elsewhere (hon > ho).
 The -nn ending was simplified to -n everywhere.
 Since the feminine definite articles were -in and -an in Old Norse, while the masculine ending was -inn, another theory is that the retention of -n, combined with an earlier reduction of unstressed vowels, caused the masculine and feminine genders to merge.
 In other dialects, -in and -an lost the final -n, underwent nasalization and developed into -a in a majority of the modern Norwegian dialects (other variants include -e, -i and -o) whereas -inn developed into -en.

 Definite form of given names

-In Norwegian, common nouns may be indefinite or definite, while proper nouns are always indefinite.
-In the Bergen dialect, however, proper nouns of persons' given names are often definite, giving a less formal tone.
-For example, Kåre Willoch may be called Kåren (or Kåre'n, no written convention exists) or Willochen in Bergensk, whereas this would be considered incorrect elsewhere in Norway, excepting only some rural dialects in the proximity of Bergen.
-The reason for this emerging in Bergen is thought to be that titles, which are common nouns, were more or less used the same way as names, since in Bergen, formerly Norway's megapolis, there were many people with the same given names, but a wide range of titles.
-For example, "Alexander Skomaker" (in English "Alexander Shoemaker").
-As titles gradually were perceived as names, and could be in the definite form (as they were common nouns), after some time, by assimilation to the titles as names, surnames and eventually given names were also used in the definite form.
+Bergensk is one of the few Norwegian dialects that can use the definite for given names.
+In Bergen personal names can be inflected like common nouns, so Kari becomes Karien, Pere becomes Peren or Kåre Willoch becomes Kåre Willochen.
+Not all Bergensk speakers will use this form and the usage depends on the social situation.
+Similar construction of personal names can be found in east Norwegian dialects.